-Consult with Barry and/or Smith in person during the first two weeks of the semester to determine reasonable accommodations and the process for their implementation.
-Students will complete relevant forms and receive letters of accommodation for professors.
-Barry’s office is McAuley Hall, Room 110 and Smith’s office is in Miley Hall, Room 118.
+Consult with the disability services coordinator in person during the first two weeks of the semester to determine reasonable accommodations and discuss the process for their implementation.
+Complete relevant forms and receive letters of accommodation for professors.
+The office is in McKillop Library, Room 208.

 Meet with each professor to provide the letters of accommodation and to discuss how accommodations will be implemented in the context of each course.
 This discussion is vital to process, as the way accommodations play out within the context of each course will vary.

-Throughout the semester, consult with Barry or Smith as needed to adjust accommodations and/or rectify problems.
-It is the student’s responsibility to notify Barry and/or Smith if he or she has concerns about accommodations and their implementation.
+Throughout the semester, consult with the disability services coordinator as needed to adjust accommodations and/or rectify problems.
+It is the student's responsibility to notify the coordinator of any concerns about accommodations and their implementation.

 - Disability accommodations operate differently in college than in secondary education.
 Accommodations in college are determined by the university disability service provider, and are based on information in the documentation provided as understood within the context of the university setting.
 These accommodations may sometimes be different than those a student may have received in high school.

 - Students are responsible for requesting accommodations and making all arrangements with Disability Services and their professors.
 Students must make their request for accommodations at least two weeks before they are needed (sometimes longer).
-Accommodations do not apply to events, assignments or activities (such as exams) that have already taken place.
-It is very important for students to arrange accommodations before they are needed.
-Accommodations not requested in the manner outlined by the university cannot be guaranteed.
+Accommodations do not apply to events, assignments, grades or activities (such as exams) that have already taken place.
+Therefore, it is important for students to arrange accommodations before they are needed.
+Accommodations not requested in the timeframe and manner outlined by the University cannot be guaranteed.